Alphonsa of the Immaculate Conception: Early life

-Alphonsa, born as Annakutty Muttathupadathu on 19 August 1910, was a member of a Malankara Nasrani family.
+Alphonsa, born as Anna Muttathupadathu on 19 August 1910, was a member of a Malankara Nasrani family.
 She was born in Kudamalur, a village in the princely state of Travancore, which later became part of Kerala.
 She was the daughter of Joseph Muttathupadathil and Mary Puthukari.
 Baptized on 27 August 1910, she was commonly known as Alphonsamma in her local community.

 Nicknamed Annakutty ("little Anna") by her parents, Alphonsa's early life was marked by personal challenges, including the early loss of her mother.
 Following her mother's death, she was raised by her maternal aunt.
 Hagiographies recount her childhood as being difficult, characterized by the strict discipline of her aunt and foster mother, as well as teasing from her schoolmates.
 Her education was overseen by her great-uncle, Joseph Muttathupadathu.

 In 1916, Alphonsa began her education in Arpookara and received her First Communion on 27 November 1917.
 After completing the initial cycle of schooling in 1920, she was transferred to Muttuchira, where she lived with her aunt Anna Murickan, as her mother had requested before her death.
 Raised in the prominent Murickan family, Alphonsa was exposed to stories of saints, prayers, and Christian songs by her grandmother.

 During her adolescence, Alphonsa received several marriage proposals from well-known families.
 However, she felt a strong calling to religious life and desired to become a "bride of Christ," dedicating herself to serving others.
 This conviction was reportedly reinforced by a vision of Thérèse of Lisieux, a figure whom Alphonsa admired and considered a role model, and who she believed foretold her future sainthood.

 In 1923, Alphonsa's feet were severely burned when she placed her feet into a pit of burning chaff.
 This injury was self-inflicted to prevent her foster mother from arranging a marriage for her, thereby allowing her to pursue her religious calling.
 The accident left her partially disabled for the remainder of her life.